MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-cloud-hybrid-searchroadmap.md

 Follow these steps to set up a separate Search Center in Office 365:

 1. [Create a result source](/sharepoint/manage-result-sources) that retrieves search results from the search index of this tenant, but limits search results to Microsoft 365 content by using a **Query Transform**.
 Change the default query transform to "{?{searchTerms} NOT IsExternalContent:true}".
-This works because content that has the managed property  *IsExternalContent*  set to true (see [About the IsExternalContent managed property](configure-cloud-hybrid-searchroadmap.md#BKMK_IsExternalContent)) in the SharePoint Online search schema, is on-premises content.
+This works because content that has the managed property  *IsExternalContent*  set to true (see [About the IsExternalContent managed property](configure-cloud-hybrid-searchroadmap.md#BKMK_IsExternalContent)) in the SharePoint in Microsoft 365 search schema, is on-premises content.

 2. Modify the Search Results Web Part in your Microsoft 365 Search Center to use the result source that you just created.
 Your users get the original search experience in this Search Center.